remichan97/task-cli/README.md

 ```

 # To-do list
+- [ ] A command to clear all saved tasks
-- [ ] On adding, marking task, display the task with updated change
+- [ ] On adding, marking task, display the affected task with updated change
 - [ ] Have the task list persistent on each command launch
 - [ ] Clear the terminal each time `list` is called
 - [ ] Export the task list into a file
+- [ ] A command option in export command to selectively export saved tasks created on a certain date
 - [ ] Have a friendlier Usage/Error Message (currently using the default .NET Core Usage/Exception message on some area).
 - [ ] Make a release package without having to go through the hassle of preparing development environment